-Learning scales are a fundamental part of music because we use them to play melodies, riffs, or solos.
-There are many scales worth learning but the Major scale is one of the most essential scales you need to know on guitar.
+Scales are a fundamental part of music, forming the foundation for melodies, riffs, and solos.
+While there are many scales worth learning, the Major scale stands out as one of the most essential for guitarists.

-We’ll first go over the music theory to understand the Major scale, look at examples in different keys, and then learn the 5 Major scale shapes on the guitar.
+In this lesson, we’ll break down the music theory behind the Major scale, explore examples in different keys, and then dive into the five scale shapes every guitarist should know.
 Let’s get started!

 Major scale theory

-You can also think of the notes in the Major scale in terms of intervals related to the root note.
-The intervals in a Major scale are unison (with the root note), perfect 2nd, Major 3rd, perfect 4th, perfect 5th, Major 6th, and Major 7th.
+You can also understand the Major scale by thinking of its notes as intervals relative to the root note.
+These intervals are: unison (root), major 2nd, major 3rd, perfect 4th, perfect 5th, major 6th, and major 7th.

 Major scale examples

-Here are some different Major scales using the whole and half step formula in music notation with guitar tabs and audio.
+Below are some different Major scales using the whole and half step formula in music notation with guitar tabs.
 If needed, check this link for more on how to read guitar notation symbols.

 C Major scale